 Intellicheck integrates third party software to provide the ability to match a selfie of a person to the picture on the driver license.
-These facial biometrics capabilities allow the Intellicheck platform to check for liveness to ensure that static photos are not being used as a stand-in for the user on both ends of the match, and the ability to match the ID photo to the self and provide a match score.
+These facial biometrics capabilities allow the Intellicheck platform to check for likeness to ensure that static photos are not being used as a stand-in for the user on both ends of the match, in addition to the ability to match the ID photo to the selfie and provide a match score.
 This capability is integrated into the Intellicheck platform to allow for fast deployment and is an option for platform subscribers.